supervisely-ecosystem/import-dicom-studies/README.md

 Structure explained:

 1. Archive must contain only 1 project directory.
 Name of the project directory will be used for created supervisely project.
 2. Inside project directory must be `meta.json` file and dataset directory.
 Name of the dataset directory will be used for created dataset.
 Inside dataset directory must be `ann` and `img` subdirectories with `.json` and `DICOM` files.
-You can learn more about supervisely format [here](https://docs.supervise.ly/data-organization/00_ann_format_navi).
+Learn more about [Supervisely Format](https://docs.supervise.ly/data-organization/00_ann_format_navi).
 3. Files will be grouped using `DICOM` metadata.
 If `DICOM` file doesn't contain inputted metadata field, it will be uploaded without tag.

 Example of created project using the example below and tag `AcquisitionDate` as user input: